+1B2b2: Upstream Gas Production - Natural gas production (reported as IE)

+1B2b3: Upstream Gas Production - process emissions

 1B2b4: Upstream Gas Production - gas terminal storage

 1B2c1i: Upstream Oil Production - venting

-1B2c1ii:Upstream Gas Production - venting

-1B2c2i: Upstream Oil Production - flaring
+1B2c2ii: Upstream Oil Production - flaring

-1B2c2ii:Upstream Gas Production - flaring
+1B2c2ii: Upstream Gas Production - flaring

 All fugitive releases from oil and gas production, excluding leakage from gas transmission and distribution.
 Distribution of oil products is not described since there are no direct GHG emissions.
+The reported emissions from offshore well testing (1B2a1, 1B2b1) also include some emissions from fuel gas combustion, as well as fugitive emissions.

 This source category covers emissions which occur during the production, transportation, or use of liquid and gaseous fuels.
-It excludes combustion of those fuels used by the industry during the production, transportation, or use of liquid and gaseous fuels.
+It excludes combustion of those fuels used by the industry during the production, transportation, or use of liquid and gaseous fuels, other than at the well testing phase in offshore production.
 Fuel combustion emissions associated with upstream oil and gas exploration and production are reported within 1A1cii Oil and Gas Extraction, the method for which is presented in MS 2.
-Emissions from leakage during gas transmission and distribution, and the point of use are included in 0.
+However, the operator-reported emissions from offshore well testing comprise emissions from both combustion of fuel gas and fugitive releases; due to the limited data resolution in reported emissions, all of these well testing emissions are reported under 1B2a1 and 1B2b1.
+Emissions from leakage during gas transmission and distribution, and the point of use are included in MS 19.